 IPR & Patent

 Are you considering applying for a patent?
 Or are you unsure whether it is even possible?
-LU Innovation has innovation developers who are experts in intellectual property law and have extensive experience with patents and the protection of research-based ideas.
+LU Innovation has innovation developers who are experts in intellectual property law and have extensive experience with patents and the protection of ideas.
 By using intellectual property rights we can help you build a strong business.

 ""